student-Pradumansingh/git-demo/README.md

 # git-demo
-this is demo of github
+this is demo of github.
+this is me to learn github first time.